 During the Xia, Shang, and Zhou periods, Chinese society transitioned to a slave system, and significant developments occurred in handicrafts and agriculture (Fu & Cao, 2019).
 With continuous improvements in knowledge and technology, colour applications became highly sophisticated during the Zhou dynasty.
-People eventually synthesised and summarised five fundamental colours from the complex array of colours: (chì) - red, (huáng) - yellow, (qīng) - blue/green, (bái) - white, and (hēi) - black (Gao & Sutrop, 2014).
+People eventually synthesised and summarised five fundamental colours from the complex array of colours: (chi) - red, (huáng) - yellow, (qīng) - blue/green, (bái) - white, and (hēi) - black (Gao & Sutrop, 2014).
 In the Warring States and Qin-Han periods, the merging of Yin-Yang and the Five Elements gave rise to the "Theory of Yin-Yang and the Five Elements."
 Subsequently, the theory of five colours was derived from the theory of yin-yang and the five elements.
-As history progressed, the Theory of Five colours underwent continuous refinement and gradually formed its system, becoming the "Theory of Five colour System" with distinct characteristics of traditional Chinese culture (Birdwhistell & Smith, 2016).
+As history progressed, the Theory of Five colour System" with distinct characteristics of traditional Chinese culture (Birdwhistell & Smith, 2016).